nswaswaJim/oahuv1/_sub/week22.md

         - misc
         - sleeps
         - take Merin sailing.

+7 june rolling on:  Spoke with Gina @ keehi.
+832-3464.
+Very nice and helpful.
+No available, 36ish is limit.
+Even mooring is full but in general mooring is easier.
+Gave me Joe number waianae 697-7095 gave tidbit- keep alawai if at all possible.  make sure prior owner no fees. go office together confirm.
+(already spoke Jan keehi marine 845-6465, said no avail.)

 ## Tues 6 June.

 - Wow, maybe found it?
 1981 Union Polaris 36’ sailboat.
 Contacted Josh, meet Fri...